neelriyer/neelriyer.github.io/_posts/2020-08-02-Change-Audio-Pytorch.md

 ```

 I personally found that my loss values - particularly for style loss - were very low.
 So low they were almost `0`.

-The learning rates are pretty small and the gradients are pretty small.
-So multiplying everything results in a very small number.
 I recitifed this by multiplying by a `style_weight` and a `content_weight`.
 This seems like a crude solution.
 But according to [fastai](https://youtu.be/xXXiC4YRGrQ?t=5798) you care about the direction of the loss and its relative size.
 So I think it's alright for now.

 # Run style transfer